cqpancoast/ntupledicts/README.md

 The label property and the active data property can also be set in an already instantiated dataset, though this is less common.

-To get the active data and labels, simply run:
+To get the active data and labels, run:

 ```python
 tpds.get_data()  # Tensorflow array of data
 tpds.get_labels()  # Tensorflow array of labels
 tpds.get_data(["pt", "nstub"])  # Tensorflow array of only pt and nstub data
 ```

+By default, `get_data()` normalizes the data for each property, for better use in model training.
+This can be disabled with the keyword argument `normalize=False`.

 ### Models